Click Below to Skip Ahead

 7. Dalmatians Shed…A Lot

 While Dalmatians have short coats and require little regular grooming, they do shed quite a bit.
-Dalmatians shed continuously and will leave small hairs around the house constantly.
-Like most other dogs, Dalmatians shed the most during the spring and the autumn.
+Dalmatians’ hair is short and smooth and can be easily noticeable around the house.
+Like most other dogs, Dalmatians tend to shed the most during spring and autumn.

-Dalmatians prepare for their winter coat in autumn and shed their winter coat in spring.
-Brushing can help reduce the amount of hair your dog sheds, but it will not stop the shedding completely.
+Brushing can help collect the amount of hair your dog would shed, but it will not stop the shedding completely.

-Dalmatians do best when they are socialized.
-Dalmatian socialization can be a long and frustrating process.
-You should start bringing your Dalmatian out in public when they are a puppy.
-It is best to introduce them to a large number of situations, including car rides, the veterinarian’s office, the dog park, other dogs, strangers, and different walking paths.
+Socialization and training based on positive reinforcement should start from an early age or when you first get your puppy.
+It’s important to introduce them to a large number of situations, including car rides, the veterinarian’s office, the dog park, other dogs and pets, strangers, and different walking paths.

-If you do not socialize your Dalmatian properly, they can become protective and shy, which can sometimes manifest itself as aggression or fear.
+If you do not socialize your Dalmatian properly, they may become protective, fearful, or shy.
 Socialization is extremely important, and if you are not prepared or equipped to deal with it, you can end up with behavioral problems with your Dalmatian down the road.

-Dalmatians are highly prone to congenital deafness.
-Many Dalmatian puppies are at risk of being born deaf.
-Reputable breeders will screen their parents and their puppies for potential signs of genetic issues.
+Reputable breeders should screen all their breeding dogs for potential signs or predisposition for various health issues.
 It is important to know about Dalmatian health problems before you decide on getting one so you are prepared to care for them no matter what.

 How Much Do Dalmatians Cost?

 If these pros and cons seem acceptable to you and you are curious about getting a Dalmatian, you will have to budget for the cost.
-A purebred Dalmatian can cost anywhere from $400 to $1,200.
+A purebred Dalmatian can cost anywhere from $800 to $2,000 or more.
 Reputable breeders will often charge more than standard breeders.

 The more breeders screen and test for potential problems, the more money they will have to pay for the tests, which will raise the cost of the dog.
 All things considered, Dalmatians are not that expensive.
 Some other purebred dog breeds can go for well over $1,200 on average.

 Dalmatians have a very even pro and con split.
-They are energetic, loyal, family-oriented, and clean.
-But they can also be stubborn, shy, or deaf.
-They don’t require a lot of grooming, but they do shed a lot.
-Dalmatians have the potential to make great dogs, but they also come with some downsides that you need to be aware of before deciding to get one of your own.
+They are energetic, loyal, family-oriented, and fairly eager to please their owners.
+But they need lots of mental stimulation, which means they thrive with an experienced dog owner.
+They don’t require a lot of grooming, but they do shed a fair amount.
+Dalmatians have the potential to make great dogs, but they also come with some downsides that you need to be aware of before deciding to get one of your own, some of them being the health issues they may suffer from.

 Featured Image Credit: Rebecca Scholz, Pixabay